iesfsv/Data-Processing-in-Python/01_week/01_seminar_setup.md

 ## Shell basics

 - shell is simply a programming environment (just like Python)

+- you need to be using a Unix shell like Bash or ZSH.

+  - if you are on Linux or macOS, you are set out-of-the-box
+  - if you are on Windows, don't run cmd.exe or PowerShell!
+    - use [Window Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) or at least [git Bash](https://gitforwindows.org/) to emulate Unix shell

 - what happens when you run commands in your shell?

   - you are really writing a small bit of code that your shell interprets